wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-creating-subsystem.rst

 Creating a Subsystem
 ====================

 Subsystems are classes that encapsulate (or contain) all the data and code that make a subsystem on your robot operate.
 The first step in creating a robot program with the RobotBuilder is to identify and create all the subsystems on the robot.
 Examples of subsystems are grippers, ball collectors, the drive base, elevators, arms, etc. Each subsystem contains all the sensors and actuators that are used to make it work.
-For example, an elevator might have a Victor SPX speed controller and a potentiometer to provide feedback of the robot position.
+For example, an elevator might have a Victor SPX motor controller and a potentiometer to provide feedback of the robot position.

 Creating a Subsystem using the Palette
 --------------------------------------